 Who wins?
 SIP Trunking with adequate network security.

 The biggest con to PRI is also among the greatest pros of SIP trunking; flexibility and scalability.
 With PRI, organizations are required to purchase additional user capacity in 24 lines.
-With SIP, organizations can add a line for a service month to accommodate a temporary or seasonal employee, and remove the line as soon as it’s no longer needed.
+With SIP, organizations can add a line for a service month to accommodate a temporary or seasonal employee and remove the line as soon as it’s no longer needed.
 SIP can enable organizations to unlock truly usage-paid billing on-demand, while organizations using PRI may need to wait weeks to schedule a technician for very high-cost infrastructure upgrades.

-The reliability of copper-based phone cabling can be damaged through a number of risks, including inclement weather, vandalism, or simple degradation of an aging infrastructure.
+The reliability of copper-based phone cabling can be damaged by a number of risks, including inclement weather, vandalism, or simple degradation of aging infrastructure.
 While PRI is considered a very reliable technology, and it generally is, organizations will lose access to phone service if a component of their infrastructure is damaged.

 Is PRI or SIP trunking the best choice for your business?
-Ultimately, that depends on your organization, your goals, and your desire to adopt next-generation communication and collaboration features.
+Ultimately, that depends on your organization, goals, and desire to adopt next-generation communication and collaboration features.
 The majority of organizations today have adopted or plan to switch to VoIP phones and UCaaS as a tool for cost savings, better value, and business agility.
 While PRI is the right choice for some select organizations, many firms find that SIP beats out traditional PRI phones.